QuaSi-Software/Documentation/docs/resie_input_file_format.md

     0.929535186
     ...
 ```
-- `startdate_timestamp`: A given timestamp (first coloumn) with a custom unit along with the data (second column) and a startdate
+- `startdate_timestamp`: A given timestamp (first column) with a custom unit along with the data (second column) and a startdate
 ```csv
     # time_definition: 			 startdate_timestamp
     # profile_start_date: 		 01.01.2020 00:00:00